nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 * A high-level operation, `HylandKnowledgeEnrichment.Enrich` that performs all the different individual calls required to get the enrichement for a blob: Get a presigned URL, then upload the file, etc.

 > [!NOTE]
-> The plugin always handle the authentication token, you never need to handle it (see below)
+> The plugin handles the authentication token, you never need to handle it (see below).

 ## Usage